North Carolina vs. South Carolina: Odds, spread, over/under - September 2

 North Carolina vs. South Carolina Odds, Spread, Over/Under

-See the odds, spread and over/under for this matchup listed on individual sportsbooks.
+Check out the odds, spread and over/under for this matchup listed on several sportsbooks.

 |Favorite